Magid Abraham: Career

 Abraham joined Information Resources, Inc. (IRI) in 1985.

-He served as IRI president and chief operating officer from 1993 to 1994, and vice chairman of the board of directors from 1994 until 1995.
+He was IRI president and chief operating officer from 1993 to 1994, and vice chairman of the board of directors from 1994 until 1995.
 At IRI, Abraham designed marketing applications that eventually became standards of CPG marketing practice, as referenced in his articles 'Promoter: An Automated Promotion Evaluation System', 1987, Marketing Science and 'An Implemented System for Improving Promotion Productivity Using Store Scanner Data', 1993, Marketing Science.

 Abraham was founder and CEO of Paragren Technologies in 1995, which became part of Siebel Systems.

-In 1999, Abraham co-founded comScore, an Internet market intelligence company where he served as CEO for 14 years and took public in 2007. comScore was selected as a “Technology Pioneer” by the World Economic Forum before the forum’s annual conference in Davos in 2007.
+In 1999, Abraham co-founded comScore, an Internet market intelligence company where he was CEO for 14 years and took public in 2007. comScore was selected as a “Technology Pioneer” by the World Economic Forum before the forum’s annual conference in Davos in 2007.
 In 2016, Abraham stepped down as executive chairman and resigned from comScore's board of directors and became the executive chairman of APX Labs (later renamed Upskill).
 Linda Abraham became vice chair.
 During the same year, Abraham became a visiting scholar at Stanford and taught for three years at the Graduate School of Business.

 In January 2008, Abraham joined the board of directors of Milo.com, a company founded by his son Jack Abraham which was acquired by eBay in 2010 for $75M.

-Abraham co-founded NeuraWell, a mental health therapeutics company, where he currently serves as CEO.
+Abraham co-founded NeuraWell, a mental health therapeutics company, and is its CEO.